yhegab/helloyoussef.net/public/blog/negotiating_wip.md

 Therefore, when sending Google offers from other locations, they would discount those offers by 15% or 5% accordingly and *then* match them.

+#### Confluent

+On the other hand, Confluent splits up the USA into prime areas and non-prime, with a flat salary across prime areas (such as Seattle, Bay Area, NYC) and a lower flat salary across everywhere else (like Chicago).

+In particular, the prime offer from Confluent was 10% higher. **You might have noticed this leaves 5% of arbitrage between Confluent and Google if I requested an offer for the location of, say, Seattle...**

 ### Round 1: Send Robinhood to Google

 First, I sent my Robinhood offer to my recruiter at Google and asked her to forward it to the compensation team.
-They discounted the Robinhood offer by 15%, and then matched it:
+They discounted the Robinhood offer by 15% (to account for location), and then matched it:

 <blockquote style="background: #f9f9f9;border-left: 10px solid #ccc;margin: 1.5em 10px;padding: 0.5em 10px;">
 I want to let you know that I've negotiated with compensation using your RobinHood offer (since that is higher).
 The compensation team says "We’re matching the competing offer in region (Bay Area), and transferring over to the permanent location (Chicago) to take into consideration the Cost of Labor difference, and therefore under competing offer by 15% in Y1/2."